 We conducted time-shift assays using phage and bacteria extracted each day from the 108 pfu phage treatment of the coevolution experiment to determine how phage infectivity and host resistance changed over time.
 Eight of the 12 replicates in this treatment were used for this analysis because phage persisted in these replicates for at least nine days.

-Phage extracted from 1, 4 and 9 days post-infection were subjected to plaque assays as described above.
+Phage extracted from 1, 4 and 9 days post-infection (dpi) were subjected to plaque assays as described above.
 For each replicate, twelve plaques were randomly picked and amplified in 96 well plates containing LM17 + 10mM CaCl2 in which WT bacteria were inoculated 1:100 from a fresh overnight culture.
 Bacteria extracted at the same time points were diluted and plated overnight, and twelve colonies from each plate were picked at random and used to make lawns on M17 agar plates supplemented with 1% CaCl2.

 To test for infectivity, the 36 phage extracted from each replicate (12 phage x 3 time points) were stamped on the 36 lawns made from their sympatric hosts so that each phage was tested against its sympatric host from the past, present and future (Table 1).
 Phage were classed as infective against a host if a plaque was visible on the lawn after incubation at 42 oC for 24 hours.
 If no plaque was visible, the host was classed as resistant.